 Being able to effectively manage your cash flow is key to the long term survival of your business.
 It will also allow you to maintain enough working capital to operate through quiet periods.

 Your cash flow impacts on your future spending decisions and the direction your business is likely to take.
 So keeping your finger on the pulse at all times can help ensure you are making the right decisions.

-As we head towards the New Year, make it your goal to enter 2020 with a cash flow plan that will help you achieve your business goals.
+As we head towards the financial new year, make it your goal to enter it with a cash flow plan that will help you achieve your business goals.
 Here are a few handy tips to get you started.

 Plan and monitor your cash flow

 A good cash flow forecast will help you to monitor when you have money coming in, and going out of your business.
 It can help you identify when you will have extra cash available or are likely to experience shortages, and also provides warning signs to avoid future financial problems.

 Having a strong grasp on the financial forecast of your business will help you make decisions throughout the year.

 Know which levers to pull to get more cash in or to reduce cash out

 If you need more cash consider revising your pricing, increasing your volume of sales and managing your debtors.
 Alternatively reduce the cash going out of your business by revising outgoing expenses, inventory and staffing levels to determine whether you can make some savings.
 You may also consider refinancing your loans and selling any underused assets.